Albion W. Tourgée: Later life

 In the wake of an 1892 lynching in Memphis known as the Peoples Grocery lynching, anti-lynching activist Ida B. Wells wrote about the case.
 After the Memphis Commercial accused her of inciting the incident, she asked Tourgee to represent her in a libel case against the newspaper.
 Tourgée had largely retired from law (with the exception of his work with the New Orleans "Citizens' Committee") and refused.
 Tourgée recommended that Wells contact his friend, Ferdinand Lee Barnett, and Barnett agreed to take the case.

 This may have been Barnett's introduction to Wells.
 They married two years later.
 Barnett came to agree with Tourgée's assessment: that the case did not have a good chance of being won.
 He said that a black woman would never win such a case heard by an all-white, all-male jury in Memphis, and Wells withdrew her suit.
 Wells and Barnett married in 1895.

 In 1897, following Tourgée's involvement in the Plessy case, President William McKinley appointed him as U.S. consul to France.
 He sailed to Bordeaux where he was based.
 About 1900, Tourgée joined the Military Order of the Loyal Legion of the United States, an influential Civil War veterans' organization of Union men who had been commissioned officers.
 He was assigned Companion No. 13949.

+Death

 Tourgée served in France until his death in early 1905.
 He had been gravely ill for several months, but then appeared to rebound.
 The recovery was only brief, momentary, however, and he succumbed to acute uremia.
 The kidney damage was believed to be related to a Civil War wound.

 Tourgée's ashes were interred at the Mayville Cemetery, in Mayville, New York.
 He is commemorated by a 12-foot granite obelisk inscribed thus: I pray thee then Write me as one that loves his fellow-man.